Seyloria/hide.me-server-select/README.md

 ```
 <br/>

-This small linux bash script lets you easily switch the hide.me VPN Server by making use of the official [Hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux).
+This small linux bash script lets you easily switch the hide.me VPN Server by making use of the [Official hide.me CLI VPN client for Linux](https://github.com/eventure/hide.client.linux).
 There is no need for systemd as it only uses the basic hide.me CLI client, which makes it possible to run on any distro the client itself is compatible with.
 <br/>
 <br/>